AnthonyLe93/AIHAO/README.md

 ## Presequisite:
+*please note that currently this library is only compatible with macosX*

 *make sure `pyobjc-core==9.0.1`*

 *after do pip freeze > requirements.txt delete all the pyobjc-framework\* entries to avoid package conflict*